-

 Hello!

-My name is Alisha McLean and I am honoured to have the opportunity to lead the Whole Child Team with the First Nations School Board.
-I am passionate about people and the opportunity to learn about someone's unique story and lived experience.
+My name is Alisha McLean, and I am honoured to have the opportunity to lead the Whole Child Team at the First Nation School Board.
+I am passionate about people and the opportunity to learn about others’ unique stories and lived experiences.

 -